Vidya Narayanan

 Tactile learning (with Hannah Rosen and Gary Li, Fall 2016)

 We compared various approaches to generate tactile versions of images to effectively communicate illustrations with individuals with visual impairment.
-Here are the slides from our presentation for the applied fabrication techniques class.

 Website template stolen from here